 Click on the photo below to see a video of what you can expect to learn in FI 455:

-Learn more about Study Abroad by clicking here.
+Learn more about Education Abroad by clicking here.

 Looking for a way to potentially boost your finance career into overdrive at an early stage?
 The Chartered Financial Analyst (CFA) program may be for you.
 The CFA designation is considered the gold standard when it comes to accreditations in fields such as Financial Management and Investment Analysis – in fact, for potentially lucrative careers in Investment Banking, Mutual Fund Management and as the Chief Investment Officer (CIO) of an investment company, the CFA is generally required.

 The CFA examination process is widely considered one of the most rigorous credentialing programs you can take, but the hard work should more than payoff throughout the rest of your career.
 Throughout the investment industry, those who have earned the CFA designation earn more and have greater responsibilities than those that do not.
 The exam is given in three levels – the Level 1 exam is held twice a year, while Levels 2 & 3 are only given once per calendar year.

 As a Finance major at MSU, you may apply for a partial scholarship to help offset the cost of the exam.
 For more details, visit the department’s CFA Partner Program website.
 You can also find out more about the exam directly from the CFA Institute.